Nested resources

 project again![3]

-Now when you run bundle exec rspec spec/features/creating_tickets_spec.rb
+Now when you run bundle exec rspec spec/features/creating_tickets_spec.rb,

-you’re told the new
+you’re told the new template is missing:

 1) Users can create new tickets with valid attributes Failure/Error: click_link "New Ticket" TicketsController#new is missing a template for request formats: text/html